 You’ll need to prove your income as well.
-You should find this easy enough if you have English payslips, but many lenders also keep translators on hand for other major languages.
+You should find this easy enough if you have payslips written in English, but many lenders also keep translators on hand for other major languages.

 Many lenders also ask you to provide a valid work visa to show you’re allowed to work in the country you currently live in.
 But you can avoid this if you hold dual-citizenship.

 You may earn money in several currencies, especially if you work for an international company.
 Some lenders will accept both currencies, assuming they are both on the lists above.